paulowe/gcp/3.scaling and automation/https-load-balancing.md

 ## Architecture of an HTTP(S) LB
+Google Cloud HTTP(S) load balancing is implemented at the edge of Google's network in Google's points of presence (POP) around the world.
+User traffic directed to an HTTP(S) load balancer enters the POP closest to the user and is then load-balanced over Google's global network to the closest backend that has sufficient available capacity.

 1. **Anycast IP** - all requests are directed to this IP

 2. **Global Forwarding rule** - Directs incoming requests from internet to a target HTTP proxy